Are you tired of paying gas or electricity to heat up your water?

-Solar thermal heating system is best for off grid use, and the electric gas heater system is connected to the power grid.
+Solar thermal heating system is best for off grid use, while the electric gas heater system is best when connected to the power grid.

 The reason why people compare these two options is for cost-saving and do their best to lower carbon footprint.
 To make this comparison simple, please check out our table below:

 |Free hot water||Not all parts of the country can fully benefit from it|

 |Cut electric bills by ~30-60%||Exposed to weather damages|

 |No energy expense to create heat transfer||Poor performance during winter|